G1ANT-Robot/G1ANT.Manual/g1ant-language/practical-robot/01-excel-automation.md

 Let’s start with a bit simplified version of the algorithm above limited to the first row only (step 4 skipped).

+> **Note:** In order to use `excel.` commands, the MSOffice addon needs to be enabled.
+Just click the check box next to `msoffice` entry in the Addons panel (by default, on the left of the workspace).

 It’s time to tell your robot to open the *data.xlsx* file.
 Of course, there’s a command for that: `excel.open`.
 Just pass the filepath to it, using your `♥datafile1` variable:

 ```G1ANT